Mastercard/pkcs11-tools/docs/INSTALL.md

       | Solaris/sparc, 32 bits 	| `solaris-sparcv9-gcc `  	|
       | Solaris/sparc, 64 bits 	| `solaris64-sparcv9-gcc` 	|

+    If you encounter issue, your platform may require to use `./Configure` instead.
+In whichc case, please follow instructions provided by OpenSSL.

-Note: building OpenSSL requires `zlib` development package to be present on your system.
-If you can't have it deployed on your platform, remove the `zlib` parameter from the command line, or change it to `no-zlib`
+Note: Usually, building OpenSSL requires `zlib` development package to be present on your system.
+This option is not useful to `pkcs11-tools`.
+However, if you wish to have it (in case you also want to use that version of OpenSSL for other purposes), change the `no-zlib` option by `zlib`.

 ## Installation
-### Bootstrapping the environment
+### Bootstrapping the environment from GitHub
 In order to create the autotools and libtool environment, and before being able to execute the `configure`script, you must execute these steps:
 ```bash
 $ git clone https://github.com/Mastercard/pkcs11-tools.git